TheSearchStack/solr-bench/README.md

 If running on GCP, spin up a coordinator VM where this suite will run from.
 Make sure to use a service account that has permissions to create other VMs.

 The VM should have the following:
-* Maven and other tools for building `apt install wget unzip zip ant ivy lsof git netcat make openjdk-11-jdk maven jq` (For yum/dnf based systems, similar packages need to be installed)
+* Maven and other tools for building `apt install wget unzip zip ant ivy lsof git netcat make openjdk-11-jdk maven jq` (for Ubuntu/Debian) or `sudo yum install wget unzip zip ant ivy lsof git nc make java-11-openjdk-devel maven jq` (for Redhat/CentOS/Fedora)
 * Terraform. `wget https://releases.hashicorp.com/terraform/0.12.26/terraform_0.12.26_linux_amd64.zip; sudo unzip terraform_0.12.26_linux_amd64.zip -d /usr/local/bin`

 ### Running the suite